-Uvulittle Records was started by Mother Fool's owners Jon Hain and Stephanie Rearick in 1996 as a means to release a live album featuring various artists that played at Mother Fool's Coffeehouse.
+Uvulittle Records was started by Mother Fool's Coffeehouse owners Jon Hain and Stephanie Rearick in 1996 as a means to release a live album featuring various artists that played at their coffeehouse.
 Located in Madison, Wisconsin, they had run the coffeehouse for a little over a year and felt that a live CD would be a boost for the business.

 Shortly after releasing "Live at Mother Fool's" Hain got involved with promoting his band's new album, Your Mom's "Royal Jelly."
 He called radio and press, eventually getting the CD onto playlists on over 100 college stations and collecting a good stack of reviews.
 "This was the turning point.
 I realized that I really enjoyed promoting music."

 In 1996, Uvulittle released Yid Vicious' first CD.
 This release sold well and helped pay for releases by Jack The Dog, Stephanie Rearick and the wildly experimental MiLkBabY.

 Yid Vicious released a second CD on Uvulittle in 2000 which was quickly bought out by the band when they received an offer from Knitting Factory Records.
 This, in turn, allowed Uvulittle to release Pascal's debut CD as well as the debut by Hain and Rearick's band The Coma Savants.